 Microorganisms colonizing in one area of the oral cavity have a significant probability of spreading to neighboring sites.

-Microorganisms from the oral cavity have been shown to cause a number of oral infectious diseases, including caries (tooth decay), Gingivitis, periodontitis (gum disease), endodontic (root canal) infections, and tonsillitis.
+Microorganisms from the oral cavity have been shown to cause numerous oral infectious diseases, including Caries (tooth decay), Gingivitis, periodontitis (gum disease), endodontic (root canal) infections, and tonsillitis.

-Evidence also shows links between oral bacteria to a number of systemic diseases, including cardiovascular disease, low birth weight, premature delivery, stroke, Alzheimer’s, diabetes, erectile disfunction and pneumonia.
+Evidence also links between oral bacteria to a number of systemic diseases, including cardiovascular disease, low birth weight, premature delivery, stroke, Alzheimer’s, diabetes, erectile dysfunction, and pneumonia.

 Dry mouth also puts teeth at increased risk for erosion and tooth decay, healthy saliva flows and helps protect teeth from exposure to acid.

-Drinking water with a pH of 7.0 , rinsing your mouth with a product designed for dry mouth care and/or chewing a sugarless gum with the first active ingredient Xylitol can help reduce cavities.
+Drinking water with a pH of 7.0, rinsing your mouth with a product designed for dry mouth care and/or chewing sugarless gum with the first active ingredient Xylitol can help reduce cavities.

-Rinse your mouth with water after drinking acidy liquids.
+Rinse your mouth with water after drinking acidic liquids.
 Hold off on brushing for about 30 minutes to an hour after eating acidic foods, to avoid damaging enamel.

-Thankfully, teeth and your entire mouth can typically be kept healthy and happy if you have a consistent oral health routine.
+Thankfully, your teeth and your entire mouth can be typically healthy and happy if you have a consistent oral health routine.

 Sometimes you do have to work a little harder – if you wear braces, have dry mouth, are pregnant or have a medical condition like diabetes.